red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

     # ...

-In this example the conflict resolution between the actions will happen at random since all the matching scores are equal.
+In this example, the conflict resolution between the actions will happen at random since all the matching scores are equal.